BOLSA ODEMIRA

 Artists will be informed about the success of the application.

 Cancellations have to be announced with as much notice as possible.
-The deposit is not refundable in case of short cancellation.

 We encourage artists to apply for individual funding to cover the residency costs.
 Make sure to inform us as soon as possible when applying for funding.
 We help all successful applicants with letters of support.